 Grab lunch at Cheeky's.
 Do not come here if you're on some Whole 30 or Gluten Free business though.
 Go big and order the fried chicken sandwich.
 Two words: worth it.

-Enjoy cocktails poolside at The Saguaro.
-(Maybe not after dining at Cheeky’s!)
-Their big batch cocktails are as delicious as they are strong and they are very, very strong.
+A guide to Palm Springs wouldn't be complete without a mention of The Saguaro.
+Enjoy their big batch cocktails poolside, with friends of course.
+They are as strong as they are Instagram-worthy.
 Plus their brightly colored exterior makes for the best poolside fun!

 Take in the architecture with Palm Springs Modern Tours.
 I have been to Palm Springs half a dozen times now, but this was the first time getting to tour any of the homes.
 It really shed a whole new interesting light on this city and gave me a much deeper appreciation for it's storied past.

 Enjoy dinner at Copley's.
 After your tour your bound to be hungry.
 There are plenty of places that will vie for your restaurant attention in this town, but Copley's is my favorite for a meal that feels classic Palm Springs.
 It's a nice classic juxtaposition to all of the bright, poppy new spots in town.

 Breakfast at King's Highway.
 Wake up in the morning and start the day (after coffee of course) with a big breakfast.
 You'll want to eat up before your shopping adventures!
 Don't worry, you'll work off those pancakes later!

 Pick up new beauty products at The Body Deli.
 I'm slowly converting my entire arsenal of beauty products into The Body Deli products.
 They're all raw, superfoods with no added weird chemicals and most are grown right there in the Coachella Valley!